goplus/gop/README.md

 When we use `gop go` or `gop install` command, it generates Go code to covert Go+ package into Go packages.

 When we use `gop run` command, it doesn't call `go run` command.
-It generates bytecode to execute.
+It generates bytecode to execute (in v0.9.x, `go run` also is using Go-code-generation mode).

 In bytecode mode, Go+ doesn't support `cgo`.
 However, in Go-code-generation mode, Go+ fully supports `cgo`.